The Risks of Hiring Freelance

 You did your due diligence.
 You checked out your operator to the best of your ability.
 The operator showed up with professional equipment in hand, but now it is after the shoot.
 You are watching the footage and it is clear this person had little to no experience.
 Now what?
 Refer to the bleak final paragraph of Risk #3.

-Why hire through a company?
-We’ll give you 4 reasons:
+Why hire through a professional video production company?
+We’ll give you four reasons:

 Assurance#1: The skill level of the operator